hmxmilohax/rb3-pc/pages/english/instruments/guitars/santroller.md

 ---
-title: Santroller Powered Custom Guitars
+title: Santroller Powered Guitars
 sidebar: controllers_sidebar
-permalink: ctrls_mod_santroller
+permalink: ctrls_mod_santgtr
 folder: instruments
 tags: [guitars, modded, english]
 summary: "How to connect and configure your guitar using Santroller on RPCS3."